ZoningVerdict

 R-3 — One-Family Residential District

 The Article 20 schedule lists a 8,400 square foot minimum lot area and 70 foot minimum lot width for R-3.
-Section 2007 also says a lot in any district needs at least 2,500 square feet unless it is a lot of record.
+Section 2007 separately says a lot not served by public water supply and public sanitary sewer must meet a city-engineer-set minimum, but never less than 20,000 square feet and 100 foot width (40,000 square feet and 200 foot width in RP).

 R-4 — One-Family Residential District

 The Article 20 schedule lists a 9,600 square foot minimum lot area and 80 foot minimum lot width for R-4.
-Section 2007 also says a lot in any district needs at least 2,500 square feet unless it is a lot of record.
+Section 2007 separately says a lot not served by public water supply and public sanitary sewer must meet a city-engineer-set minimum, but never less than 20,000 square feet and 100 foot width (40,000 square feet and 200 foot width in RP).

 R-5 — One-Family Residential District

 The Article 20 schedule lists a 15,000 square foot minimum lot area and 100 foot minimum lot width for R-5.
-Section 2007 also says a lot in any district needs at least 2,500 square feet unless it is a lot of record.
+Section 2007 separately says a lot not served by public water supply and public sanitary sewer must meet a city-engineer-set minimum, but never less than 20,000 square feet and 100 foot width (40,000 square feet and 200 foot width in RP).

 RT — Two-Family Residential District